hoffjager/databases/README.md

 * CREATE DATABASE & TABLES.sql (creates tables named Dates, Finances & Origins, which all contain various fields/columns of data, more tables TBC).
 * INSERT INTO Dates.sql
 * INSERT INTO Finances.sql
-* INSERT INTO Origins.sql (these SQL files contain all info for data entry into each table).
+* INSERT INTO Origins.sql (these three INSERT INTO SQL files contain all info for data entry into each table).
 * SELECT FROM.sql (selects specified data from the tables, results are output and saved in CSV format.
 * UPDATE TABLES.sql (update any fields within the tables, such as correcting any typos & mathematical errors during analysis, such as spelling of developers or prices).